bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---

 <!-- _class: lead -->
-# Going Beyond the Layout
+# More Adaptive Patterns Beyond The Layout

 ---